+Mrs Knight and Mrs Bowley are thrilled to have you all back in school.
 Please do get in touch through twitter #georges_mossley or our class email email@example.com with any questions or information which will help us all to settle into this new season.

 ENGLISH and TOPIC

 Please read daily with your child - this could include reading aloud to them; listening to them read aloud to you; sitting together reading your own texts silently, or reading 'real texts' needed like recipes and appropriate news articles.
 It is important to discuss what your child is reading, for example: What is your book about?
 Which new words have you come across today?
 Why do you think the author chose this description?

-Spellings: Mrs Winter will be setting and testing spellings on Fridays.
+Spellings: Mrs Bowley will be setting and testing spellings on Fridays.
 Please practice spellings at home regularly using a range of approaches.
 For examples, see these ideas from our No Nonsense spelling scheme at the bottom of this page, where you can also find the full lists of spellings we use at St Georges.

 By the end of Year 4, pupils are expected to know all of their timetable facts.
 This will be challenging for some and I hope that children will practice their target tables regularly at home to reinforce the learning in school.
 Please use your Times Table Rock Stars login https://play.ttrockstars.com/